pwillia7/BigCommerce-AI-Storemaker/README.md

 It will also create a specified number of users with a specified number of orders using the newly created products.

+All products will be listed and visible on channel 1 (stencil) by default.

 This was built 95% with Bing.com/chat and copy/paste.

 ## How to use